Richard III (2019)

 The author describes this new book in his preface: "This is not a study of Richard's life and times, still less the comprehensive and rounded analysis of the reign that Charles Ross achieved, nor indeed a pre-history of the Tudors.
 It is an account of the formation and activities of Richard the man.
 It is a more direct biography that deploys all the evidence."
 He adds also that "The foundation for modern study remains Charles Ross' Richard III, now almost 40 years old but still fundamental and not superseded here."
 Not noted anywhere in the book is the editor, which is unusual for a Yale book.

-We will have to see what the series list looks like in the next book, Henry III in 2020, before we can be definitive.
-Until its series status becomes clearer we should observe the new title by Professor Hicks as a ‘Companion’ to the series.
+The subsequent English Monarchs title, Henry III (2020) did not carry a list of 'Other books in the series' and so was not able to assist in defining the status of Richard III.
+Unless its series credentials are given later we will observe the new title by Professor Hicks as a ‘Companion’ to the series.
 For the time being it will have to be viewed as a continuation of the work of Charles Ross and a companion to the series and in this case a Yale English history book more honoured in the breach than the observance.
 This website is using the term 'Companion books' for biographies not in the series of individuals who were consorts, regents, in line of succession, contestants or shared the throne - or in this case a king.

 Hardback - 9780300214291 | CD - 9781618035202